Tuesday, November 15, 2022

 Today, we rode to Lake Guntersville, stopping at Lake Guntersville Park on Sunset Drive.

-We stopped at McDonald's in Decatur for a couple of apple pies and drinks before heading to Guntersville.
+We stopped at McDonald's in Decatur for some apple pies and drinks before heading to Guntersville.

-We sat down on a bench near the water's edge, and then I heard this pecking sound, I looked up, and to my surprise, I saw a red-headed woodpecker pecking on a rotten tree.
+We sat on a bench near the water's edge, and then I heard this pecking sound.
+I looked up, and to my surprise, I saw a red-headed woodpecker pecking on a rotten tree.
 He flew from the rotten tree to a Sweetgum tree.
 I followed it from tree to tree.
-Then I spotted a sparrow scratching in the dirt for food when it saw me, it flew up into the trees.
+Then, I spotted a sparrow scratching in the dirt for food.
+When it saw me, it flew up into the trees.

 Red-headed Woodpecker

 Another of my favorite birds, the downy woodpecker, was aimlessly pecking away on a rotted stump.
-It was hard getting a picture because the downy was in a shadowed area.
-I did get a couple of good pictures.
+It was hard to get a picture because the downy was shadowed, but I got some good photos.

 Downy Woodpecker